 Manual Cleaning: if you go with ES-LV67, you do not get the cleaning and charging station.
 In this case, you have to do manual cleaning.
 However, cleaning a Panasonic Arc 5 is an easy task.

 For this, you will remove the shaving head and remove whatever hair strands you can with the cleaning brush or by gently tapping it on a surface.

 After this, put the shaving head back on the shaver and put some liquid soap and turn the shaver on by pressing the power button for 3 seconds.
 Add some drops of water and this activates the cleaning mode.
 You can judge this by the change of motor noise and flashing of LED display.

 This process will continue for around 20 seconds and will automatically turn off.
 After this, turn the shaver on and put it under running water.

-Remove the foil frame followed by inner blades and rinse it water also.
-Dry it with a soft cloth and leave the parts to air dry for a day before putting back on.
+Remove the foil frame followed by inner blades and rinse it with water also.
+Dry it with a soft cloth and leave the parts to air dry for a day before putting them back on.

 These models are new but use the same shaving system as the earlier Arc 5 models.
 Therefore, we can expect that we will need to change the foils and inner blades every 18 to 24 months.

 You can buy the foils and inner blades as a unit with part number WES9032P or separately with part numbers WES9173P or WES9170P respectively.

 Panasonic Arc5 ES-LV97-K Vs Arc5 ES-LV95-S - Is The Newer Better?

 When you are browsing through Panasonic’s Arc 5 series, the first thing you should be mindful of is the price parity between different models.
 There is a significant price difference between the models launched back to back and these two models are a perfect instance of that.